 Howard has briefed political leaders on issues concerning home health care and consulted on the development of provincial healthcare budgets.
 He has been featured on various local and national media as a leading expert on healthcare business issues.

 In 2004, following a life-threatening accident, Howard became one of the few people world-wide to return from a multiple broken neck injury to successfully race the marathon.
 Since then Howard has spoken with students, at-risk individuals and race audiences across North America about the ‘mind-body’ connection, the power of a positive attitude and that one “doesn’t need to cross the finish line first to win”.

 In 2006 Howard became the Chair of the New Leader’s Cabinet of the Sunnybrook Hospital Foundation helping raise funds for neurosurgery, colorectal cancer, Emergency and Trauma services amongst other areas.

 Howard is an avid marathon-runner who competed in the 2005 World Masters Games in Edmonton.

 The Thornhill community is really Howard’s passion.
 Thornhill is a dynamic, engaged and special part of the City of Markham.
-Whether it’s Howard’s monthly informal Coffee Klatch with residents, Town Hall meetings or his annual Movie Night in the park, working together with the Thornhill community is what truly will make this the best place to live, work and play.
+While on Council, whether it was Howard’s monthly informal Coffee Klatch with residents, Town Hall meetings or his annual Summerfest Movie Night in the Park, working together with Thornhill neighbours is what truly drives Howard.